-Thus, Gatsby is viewed as a sophisticated front-end framework that provides fast page-loading through various features, including prefetching of data, asset optimisation, code splitting, and SSR (server-side rendering).
+Thus, Gatsby is viewed as a sophisticated front-end framework that provides fast page-loading through various features, including prefetching of data, asset optimization, code splitting, and SSR (server-side rendering).

-Nike, Airbnb sites, Snapchat, Tinder, etc. are built on the Gatsby framework.
+Nike, Airbnb sites, Snapchat, Tinder, etc. are built on the Gatsby frame

 With Next.js, you can create server-side rendered websites.
 This tool uses a server to generate HTML dynamically each time a new request is received.

 This framework is designed for building dynamic websites that involve many server interactions.
-Additionally, it allows search engines to optimise React apps without having to configure them quickly.
+Additionally, it allows search engines to optimize React apps without having to configure them quickly.